 For example, Solve.Care is a company focused on using blockchain technology to improve patient care:

-Most notably, Solve.Care partnered with Uber to give patients a way to securely and privately coordinate rides to appointments and procedures.
+Most notably, Solve.Care partnered with Uber to give patients a way to coordinate rides to appointments and procedures.
 As patient privacy concerns can often be a barrier to consumers using innovative technology solutions, this is a promising step.

-Like with AI, if your agency has experience with and knowledge of blockchain technology, you could offer niche services for this expanding market.
+Like with AI, if your agency has experience with blockchain technology, you could offer niche services for this expanding market.
 It also has applications outside of the health industry, so you can expand your agency’s reach in other ways, too.

 How to Leverage Health Technology Trends for Your Agency’s Clients

-Now that we’ve introduced several technologies with a focus on the medical industry, let’s look at how you can build appealing services in this area.
+Now let’s look at how you can build appealing services in this area.
 As we’ve mentioned, health technologies can require specialized knowledge in order to adequately market them.

 Keep these tips in mind as you work to build up your agency’s offerings in this area: